 If you can’t add in an extra stop, bring healthy snacks.

-“Try fresh fruits and vegetables or healthy nonperishable snacks like nuts or whole grain pretzels,” Garvin says.
+“Try fresh fruits and vegetables or healthy nonperishable snacks like nuts or whole grain pretzels,” Murray says.

 Stopping at a gas station or rest stop?
 Resist the temptation to load up on sodas or sports drinks and choose water.
 You'll save yourself a lot of empty calories, and avoid a sugar crash later that can put the brakes on your fun.

-Don’t forget to visit national parks or nearby woods on your road trip.
+If your trip takes you by state or national parks or even just a nice bit of nature on your road trip, take advantage.
 It's the perfect opportunity to enjoy nature and take long walks or hikes.

-Brisk nature walks or hikes are an amazing way to exercise.
+Brisk nature walks or hikes are an great way to exercise.
 Plus, if you hike in a heavily wooded area, trees will help protect you from the sun.

 Another great benefit is the sense of relaxation and calm you get from nature walks.
 Reduced stress plays a big part in maintaining a healthy immune system, which can help the body better defend itself from diseases like cancer.

-“Hiking is a great way to see the sites while traveling and lower your cancer risk,” Garvin says.
+“Hiking is a great way to see the sites while traveling and lower your cancer risk,” Murray says.

 No matter where you’re going, summer vacation is not an excuse to take a vacation from making healthy choices.
 Remember, there are still a lot of ways to stay healthy.